A Handyguys listener recommends a show on preparing your home for the winter. The Handyguys respond!

 The things I do know is that my tank does not have an expansion tank.
 My ‘overflow tube’ or ‘TandP valve’, is directed down to the floor, but should be directed outside?…I remember the inspector saying something about this not being configured right, but didn’t think it was that big of a concern.

 A couple days before the leak occurred I have turned the temperature down to ‘Vacation’ because we were not going to be home for the weekend.
-When we got home I change the temp back to hot.
+When we got home I changed the temp back to hot.
 Could this of caused some kind of pressure change, which in turn caused the leak through the overflow tube?

 Let me know if you have any ideas!